Marjorie Taylor Greene shouts ‘liar’ at Biden during State of the Union

-Marjorie Taylor Greene shouts ‘liar’ at Biden during State of the Union after disrupting last year’s speech by heckling
+Marjorie Taylor Greene shouts ‘liar’ at Biden during SOTU after disrupting last year’s speech by heckling

 Greene’s own far-right colleague suggested such an idea just days ago